TheTerrhican/Tech-Foundations-Portfolio/README.md

 ---

-**Action:** Commit this version with the message: `Final fix: Corrected link path for Project 6 documentation.`

 Your six-project portfolio is then complete!
 We will then immediately move to **Project 7** to continue building the depth needed for the Canadian market.